-Justices allow enforcement of new green card rule
+Supreme Court allows enforcement of new green card rule

-WASHINGTON (AP) — A divided Supreme Court on Monday allowed the Trump administration to put in place a policy connecting the use of public benefits with whether immigrants could become permanent residents.
+WASHINGTON (AP) — A divided Supreme Court on Monday allowed the Trump administration to put in place new rules that could jeopardize permanent resident status for immigrants who use food stamps, Medicaid and housing vouchers.

-The new policy can be used to deny green cards to immigrants over their use of public benefits including Medicaid, food stamps and housing vouchers, as well as other factors.
+Under the new policy, immigration officials can deny green cards to legal immigrants over their use of public benefits.

-The justices’ order came by a 5-4 vote and reversed a ruling from the 2nd U.S. Circuit Court of Appeals in New York that had kept in a place a nationwide hold on the policy following lawsuits that have been filed against it.
+The justices’ order came by a 5-4 vote and reversed a ruling from the 2nd U.S. Circuit Court of Appeals in New York that had kept in place a nationwide hold on the policy following lawsuits against it.

-The court’s four liberal justices, Stephen Breyer, Ruth Bader Ginsburg, Elena Kagan and Sonia Sotomayor, would have prevented the policy from taking effect.
+The court’s four liberal justices, Stephen Breyer, Ruth Bader Ginsburg, Elena Kagan and Sonia Sotomayor, voted to prevent the policy from taking effect.

-Federal appeals courts in San Francisco and Richmond, Virginia, had previously overturned trial court rulings against the policy.
-An injunction in Illinois remains in effect, but applies only to that state.
+Federal appeals courts in San Francisco and Richmond, Virginia, had previously overturned trial court rulings against the rules.
+An injunction in Illinois remains in effect but applies only to that state.

 The lawsuits will continue, but immigrants applying for permanent residency must now show they wouldn’t be public charges, or burdens to the country.

-The new policy significantly expands what factors would be considered to make that determination, and if it is decided that immigrants could potentially become public charges at any point in the future, that legal residency could be denied.
+The new policy significantly expands what factors would be considered to make that determination, and if it is decided that immigrants could potentially become public charges later, that legal residency could be denied.
+Under the old rules, people who used non-cash benefits, including food stamps and Medicaid, were not considered public charges.

+“The public charge rule is the latest attack in the Trump administration’s war on immigrants,” said Stephen Yale-Loehr, an immigration expert at Cornell University’s law school.
+“It makes it harder for working class people to immigrate to or stay in the United States.
+This rule is another brick in the invisible wall this administration is building to curb legal immigration.”

 Roughly 544,000 people apply for green cards annually.
 According to the government, 382,000 are in categories that would make them subject to the new review.

-Immigrants make up a small portion of those getting public benefits, since many are ineligible to get them because of their immigration status.
+Immigrants make up a small portion of those getting public benefits, since many are ineligible to receive them because of their immigration status.

 In a separate opinion, Justice Neil Gorsuch urged his colleagues to confront the “real problem” of so-called nationwide injunctions, orders issued by a single judge that apply everywhere.
-In this case, even though the administration won rulings in two different appellate courts covering 14 states, its policy could not take effect.
+In this case, even though the administration won rulings in two appellate courts covering 14 states, its policy could not take effect.

 “What in this gamesmanship and chaos can we be proud of?”
 Gorsuch wrote in an opinion joined by Justice Clarence Thomas.